 Signatures are no longer effective or sufficient for prevention in today’s landscape.
 While IOCs are useful in forensic reviews and mapping an attack, security leaders must start thinking in a completely different way when it comes to defending their environments (and many are) to balance out prevention and detection.
-This is why user behavior analytics (UBA) is becoming so important.
+This is why User and Entity Behavior Analytics (UEBA) is becoming so important.

-UBA doesn’t depend on signatures, but instead focuses on identity and behavior.
-And unlike signature databases, UBA does not need to be updated continually on a millisecond basis for it to be effective.
+UEBA doesn’t depend on signatures, but instead focuses on identity and behavior.
+And unlike signature databases, UEBA does not need to be updated continually on a millisecond basis for it to be effective.
 So while nefarious actors may succeed in stealing someone’s credentials, they cannot hide their behavior.
-In UBA, identity is tied to the context of legitimate user behavior established over an extended period of time and correlated with peer groups.
+In UEBA, identity is tied to the context of legitimate user behavior established over an extended period of time and correlated with peer groups.
 So if an attacker succeeds in compromising a target environment, their behavior will quickly be detected as an anomaly because of the baseline behavior established by the legitimate user.
-The subsequent digital exhaust created by the intruder will in turn generate UBA risk scores and set off alerts which elicit prompt attention and targeted remediation.
+The subsequent digital exhaust created by the intruder will in turn generate UEBA risk scores and set off alerts which elicit prompt attention and targeted remediation.

 With more than 550 million pieces of malware currently in circulation, it’s clearly time to put legacy, signature-based detection methods on the back burner.
 It’s time to follow the lead of progressive security leaders that have recognized the power and benefits of user behavior analytics — and incorporated it into their security portfolio.